 The Steam Link desktop icon will have to be removed manually.
 To do this, right-click on the icon and select:

 This post showed how to run Steam Link on a Raspberry Pi.
 The Steam Link App can easily be installed on a Raspberry Pi using two terminal commands.
-Raspberry Pi models 3B+ and higher compares well with the original Steam Link device and, with a solid network connection, will give a near-perfect streaming experience.
+Raspberry Pi models 3B+ and higher compare well with the original Steam Link device and, with a solid network connection, will give a near-perfect streaming experience.